Apply for a postal or proxy vote

 Voting if you are outside of the UK

-Your postal vote may be sent to an overseas address, but we do not recommend this as there is very little time for you to receive and return the ballot paper in time for polling day.
+We can send your postal voting pack to an overseas address - but we do not recommend this.
+The election timetable means there is little time for you to receive and return the ballot paper.
 If you live outside of the UK you may prefer to appoint a proxy.

 Voting with your postal ballot

 Please send your postal vote back to us as soon as you can, in the envelope provided.
 If you do not post it in time, you can hand in your postal vote to any Brighton & Hove polling station on the day of the election.

 To prevent fraud, if you register for a postal vote you will not be able to get a ballot paper from the polling station.
 You must use the ballot paper that came with your postal ballot pack.

 Cancel your postal vote